When planning vegan meals or menus, the goal is to make them not only tasty but:

 - Fruit / juices – such as sultanas, pineapple, lemon juice.

-- Non-dairy milk for making white sauces (Eg. organic soy milk).
+- Non-dairy milk for making white sauces (e.g. soy milk, oat milk).

 - Salt – it is recommended that if salt is used, it is iodised salt, and is used sparingly.
 Stock cubes, soy sauce and other sauces are also sources of salt, and if used, should be used in moderation.

-- Oils – use sparingly.
-Olive oil and non-GM canola oil are the best choices for vegans, due to their fatty acid profile.
+- Oils – use sparingly or not at all.
+Flaxseed oil, olive oil and non-GM canola oil are the better choices for vegans, due to their fatty acid profile.
 Flaxseed oil can be added to salads but is not suitable for cooking.